 ONEiO Unplugged: Why IT and Finance fall out, with Juha Berghäll

-But as the prominence of digital grows and matures in your business, how does this ever-on-going discussion shift and change?
-In this edition of Service-Flow unplugged, we interview, CEO Juha Berghäll and find out what do these conflicts, compromises and concessions look like from a outsider’s point of view.
+But as the prominence of digital grows and matures in your business, how do this ever-on-going discussion shift and change?
+In this edition of Service-Flow unplugged, we interview, CEO Juha Berghäll and find out what these conflicts, compromises and concessions look like from an outsider’s point of view.

 Q: What are the big challenges facing IT teams right now?

 Juha: I love this question because the answer both never changes… and is always changing!
 What never changes is communication between technical and non-technical people.
 However, in the past decade the number of ‘technical’ or tech-savvy people outside of IT has grown.
 Then alongside, the number of non-technical roles within IT has also gone up.

 So, the fabric of technical skills and mindsets within a business has changed a lot.
 This brings about bit challenges for IT and the business as whole, in terms of where does the underlying drive for creating digital and tech innovations come from?
 The businesses who confidently answers that, are the ones who will win big over the next decade.

 Q: How do successful IT leaders demonstrating the value they create internally?